Im-Rises/Chip8topia/README.md

 - [x] Add a way to change the speed of the emulator
 - [x] Refactor all imgui windows to look pretty
 - [ ] Add disassembly
+- [ ] Create a macro which will identify release and debug mode and change the window title accordingly _DEBUG and NDEBUG
 - [ ] Change the structure of Chip8topia so it starts the window in a function and not in the constructor
 - [ ] Faire des fonctions virtuel et les override dans chaque cpu !
 Pas pure virtual, pour que si c'est pas override ça appalle "assert" !